 2 Ch 20:17,21-22 You will not need to fight in this battle.
 Position yourselves, stand still and see the salvation of the Lord, who is with you, O Judah and Jerusalem!’
 Do not fear or be dismayed; tomorrow go out against them, for the Lord is with you.”
 And when he had consulted with the people, he appointed those who should sing to the Lord, and who should praise the beauty of holiness, as they went out before the army and were saying: “Praise the Lord, For His mercy endures forever.”
 Now when they began to sing and to praise, the Lord set ambushes against the people of Ammon, Moab, and Mount Seir, who had come against Judah; and they were defeated.

-For the past few days the conflict in Gaza has been front page news.
-In this conflict some of the most sophisticated weapons ever developed are being deployed, and yet the amazing truth is that we, as believers, have a weapon far more powerful and effective than any man-made weapon ever created -- Worship!
+However, the threat of a major war this year was greatly diminished as Israel’s Air Force literally destroyed most of Iranian’s military infrastructure in Syria within 2 hours last week.
+Some of the most sophisticated weapons ever developed were deployed, and yet the amazing truth is that we, as believers, have a weapon far more powerful and effective than any man-made weapon ever created — Worship!

 Most of us worship God when things are going well.
 And while worship can and should be a daily joyful exercise, and also an expression of praise for the Lord’s victories, remember that worship has also been commissioned by God’s people as one of the weapons in our spiritual arsenal.